Solitude Aeturnus: History

 Formed in early 1987, the lineup began as John Perez quit his former thrash metal band Rotting Corpse in early 1987.
 Already a veteran in the metal scene, Perez had begun to tire of the limitations of thrash and sought a new sound.
 Already a longtime follower of the early 1980s classic doom groups like Witchfinder General, St. Vitus, Black Hole, Nemesis and the like, Perez decided to adopt a doom metal sound.
 He assembled a group of musicians over the next year, namely Brad Kane (drums; another member of the early 1980s thrash scene), Kris Gabehardt (vocals; previously with Satanic death metal band Death Tripper), Tom Martinez (guitar), and Chris Hardin (bass).
 After writing songs and rehearsing up until December 1987, the band entered the studio in January 1988 to record a five-song demo entitled And Justice for All...
 This title and demo preceded the Metallica's album of the same name by some seven months.
 The band's name at this time was Solitude; it was two years later that the band were forced to change the name to Solitude Aeturnus.

 After the release of the demo, various gigs around the local area followed.
-The response was lukewarm at best, since no one around the area knew what to think of the band.
 In late 1988, changes started to occur within the band, finally settling on a lineup that consisted of Perez on guitars alongside Robert Lowe (vocals), Edgar Rivera (guitar), Lyle Steadham (bass), and John "Wolf" Covington (drums).
 This lineup lasted for the next seven years until 1996 and recorded the second official demo of the band containing two tracks, "Mirror of Sorrow" and "Opaque Divinity".
 (Steadham had originally joined the band on drums while Chris Hardin was still on bass; Steadham then moved over to bass duties as Hardin left the band and Covington joined.)

 Vocalist Robert Lowe joined the band in 1988.

 The two-song demo tape caught the attention of the independent label King Klassic.
 The band entered the Dallas Sound Lab in January 1990 to record their debut album, Into the Depths of Sorrow.
 The whole album was recorded for a sum of $3,000 and done in seven days including the remix.
 Shortly after the album was delivered, it suffered a delay due to King Klassic not having the money to put it out.
 After some shopping around, the album eventually caught the attention of Roadrunner Records, which led to Solitude Aeturnus signing with the label.
 After numerous other delays, the album finally saw the light of day in July 1991, a full year-and-a-half after the album was recorded.
 No tours followed, although by this time the band had already written enough songs for a second album.